frakkerman/vrp_competition/README.md

 0. [Make a GitHub account if you do not have this yet]
 1. Clone this repository.
-2. Make your own branch, called 'Group<>', with your group number between the brackets, e.g., 'Group1', all next steps assume you make adaptations to your own branch.
+2. Make your own branch, called 'Group<>,' with your group number between the brackets, e.g., 'Group1'; all next steps assume you make adaptations to your own branch.
 3. Make a new subfolder in the `Groups` folder, also called 'Group<>', so that the path to this folder is called `Groups/Group<>`.
 You can only work in this folder.
 4. Copy the template code from the folder `GroupsTemplate` to your new folder
-5. Have a look at the instructions in `main.py`, note that the file is by default set for running locally on your own PC.
-If you submit your code for the competition you will need to adapt your code according to the instructions.
+5. Have a look at the instructions in `main.py`.
+Note that the file is, by default, set for running locally on your own PC.
+If you submit your code for the competition, you will need to adapt it according to the instructions.
 6. As soon as you have programmed a working solution, you can submit your code to the leaderboard:
    1. Commit all your code locally
    2. Push your committed code to your own branch
    3. Make a Pull request (Best done on GitHub.com)
    4. A Pull request will automatically trigger the competition system to run your code.
-Note that it might take some time before the leaderboard is updated with your score.
+Note that it might take some time to update the leaderboard with your score.

 ### Some remarks
-* We recommend the use of PyCharm or Visual Studio Code, as those IDEs make the use of Git easier.
+* We recommend using PyCharm or Visual Studio Code, as those IDEs make the use of Git easier.
 But you can also use any other IDE using command line arguments for Git.
 * We use the `VRPLIB` standard for instances and routes.
-So you have a standarized way to read instances and write solutions which you should follow.
+So, you have a standardized way to read instances and write solutions that you should follow.
 * Instances are provided in the `Instances` folder.

-## Competion rules and guidelines
+## Competition rules and guidelines

 1. We trust you to do your best to learn how to design well-performing algorithms by yourself, without cheating.
 Note that we will check the code of the winning group and some randomly selected groups.
-2. You can only submit new code once per day, in order to limit computation times.
-The system checks this: A second submission on a day will result in ALL your submissions for that day to become invalid.
+2. You can only submit new code once per day in order to limit computation times.
+The system checks this: A second submission on a day will result in ALL your submissions for that day becoming invalid.
-3. You can only use the Python libraries listed in `main.py`, consult with us if you like to use other libraries.
+3. You can only use the Python libraries listed in `main.py`.
+Consult with us if you would like to use other libraries.
 4. Please do not upload code with bugs.
 5. All communication concerning the competition goes via GitHub Issues.
 Please do not send e-mails to any of us regarding the competition.
 6. The competition consist of 2 rounds, with in each round a winning team.